beyondstorage/go-storage/docs/rfcs/700-config-features-and-defaultpairs-via-connection-string.md

 `default_storage_pairs={write:[storage_class=STANDARD_IA,key2=value],read:[]}`

-Obviously, It's complex for users and hard to pass in a valid string.
+Obviously, it's complex for users and hard to pass in a valid string.
 In addition, it either exposes the internal details to end user directly (additional burden for end users) or it has to manipulate its config into our format (additional burden for application developers).

 ## Proposal